alex-gutev/static-dispatch/README.md

-It's also possible that a particular implementation may change the declared type of a variable to a subtype if it can be deduced to be of that subtype, so in this example the declaration `(TYPE NUMBER X)` maybe changed to `(TYPE INTEGER X)` by the implementation.
+It's also possible that a particular implementation may change the declared type of a variable to a subtype if it can be deduced to be of that subtype, so in this example the declaration `(TYPE NUMBER X)` may be changed to `(TYPE INTEGER X)` by the implementation.
 As a result it's not even possible to rely on the declaration forcing the method specialized on `NUMBER` to be called.
 Therefore you should only use statically dispatched functions for optimization where each method has